Skip to content

 Vietnam has 32 national parks, 7 UNESCO World Heritage sites, and 21 national tourist areas.
 Hanoi, the capital, is the most popular city to visit and is famous for offering modern amenities and heritage and historical sites.

-Ho Chi Minh City is one of the famous cities in Vietnam, it is the buzzing commercial hub of the country, and the streets are full of motorbikes and cars.
-The restaurant and café scenery are incredibly cosmopolitan, and the shopping is the best in Vietnam, and you will love it.
+Ho Chi Minh City is one of the famous cities in Vietnam.
+It is the buzzing commercial hub of the country, and the streets are full of motorbikes and cars.
+The restaurant and café scenery is incredibly cosmopolitan, and the shopping is the best in Vietnam.
+You will love it.

-When you visit the city, you can go to Dong Khoi, a small central district with most of the city’s sights.
-While walking, you will find the HCMC Museum, which includes many artifacts interweaving the city’s story and the grand Notre Dame Cathedral.
+When you visit the city, you can visit Dong Khoi, a small central district with most of the city’s sights.
+While walking, you will find the HCMC Museum, which includes many artefacts interweaving the city’s story and the grand Notre Dame Cathedral.

 Also, you can go to the old district of Da Kao to see many examples of the city’s French colonial architecture.
-Besides that, there is the Jade Emperor Pagoda with its fantastic Buddhist and Taoist religious iconography layout.
-If you are a history lover, then the History Museum is the perfect place with its collections from different archaeological sites.
+Besides that, there is the Jade Emperor Pagoda, which has a fantastic Buddhist and Taoist religious iconography layout.
+If you are a history lover, the History Museum is the perfect place with collections from different archaeological sites.

-One of the popular attractions you can visit in the city is the Reunification Palace or Independence Palace.
-It was the residence of South Vietnam’s president and is famous for being where North Vietnam’s tanks stopped on 30 April 1975 and ending the war.
+One of the popular attractions in the city is the Reunification Palace or Independence Palace.
+It was the residence of South Vietnam’s president and is famous for being where North Vietnam’s tanks stopped on 30 April 1975, ending the war.

 Ho Chi Minh City Museum